 Avocados offer around 1g of protein per serving, however, that’s likely to be more than many other fruits.

-26. Avocados are a rich source of vitamins
+26. Avocado is a rich source of vitamins

 Avocados are also stacked with vitamin E, which is crucial for protecting your body’s tissues.
 Again, it’s another nutrient which is likely to promote a healthy heart, too, adding more weight behind the theory that avocado-based diets are amongst the healthiest for those with heart conditions.